Ayush-Poddar-2003/TUTORIALS/CSS/01_Basics.md

 # What is CSS?
-- CSS stands for Cascading Style Sheets
+CSS : Cascading Style Sheets

-- Cascade : waterfall
+Cascade : waterfall
-- Stylesheets let us design web pages
+, Stylesheets let us design web pages

-- Some atylesheets are : Sass,less etc
+Some more stylesheets are : SASS ,LESS etc

-Earlier we had limited designing stuff using html, later w3consortium introduced html 3.2 with tags such as < font >, < center > attributes such as "face size color"
+Earlier we had limited designing stuff using html, later w3consortium introduced html 3.2 with tags such as < font >, < center > attributes such as "face, size, color" etc.

-After css we no longer use these
+After CSS we no longer use these

-Hakom won lee - Father of css
+**Hakom won lee** - Father of css

 ---
 There are three ways of inserting a style sheet: